Lilla-Kavecsanszki/order-easy/README.md

 <p>
 <details><summary>Details</summary><br/>

 **Menu:** Load or run the program to confirm that the menu is displayed correctly and responds as expected.
 The menu is also displayed after the completion of each option (1-4).
 The program terminates when the user chooses option 5 to exit.
-Enter any number other then 1-5 or a word to confirm that an error message is displayed explaining that it is a wrong input, and reminding the user of the requirements, and displaying the menu again to prompt for another input.
+Enter any number other than 1-5 or a word to confirm that an error message is displayed explaining that it is a wrong input, reminding the user of the requirements, and displaying the menu again to prompt for another input.

 **Option 1 - Print Product List:** Enter the number 1 and press enter to confirm that a reassuring message is displayed, followed by the list of current products.
 Use option 2 to add a new product or option 3 to delete a product, and then choose option 1 again to confirm that the Products List is updated accordingly.

 **Option 2 - Add New Product:** Enter the number 2 and press enter to confirm that a message is displayed explaining what the user needs to do next, including the required user input and an example.
 **Validation:** Enter more or less than the 4 required details to confirm that an error message is displayed explaining that the input data is invalid, and reminding the user of the requirements and the number of details entered.
-Enter 4 details with the 4th detail not being a number to confirm that an error message is displayed explaining that the input data is invalid, and also printing out the last detail that was entered, along with the requirement that it needs to be an integer.
+Enter 4 details with the fourth detail not being a number to confirm that an error message is displayed explaining that the input data is invalid, and also printing out the last detail that was entered, along with the requirement that it needs to be an integer.
 **Functionailty:** Enter valid values to confirm that the application displays multiple messages to reassure the user that their request is being processed.
 After completion, open the Google Sheet to confirm that the new product is uploaded after the previously last row.
 I also confirm that the product name starts with a capital letter, regardless of whether the input started with a capital letter or not.

 **Option 3 - Delete Product:** Enter the number 3 and press enter to confirm that a message is displayed explaining what the user needs to do next, including the required user input and an example.